mohanad86/ssh-python/Readme.md

-# python script ssh
+# Python script ssh
-inserting Host, Hostname, Port, User
+Easy to insert the Host, Hostname, Port, User into .ssh/config

 ### Commands for .ssh/config